vmarocha/coding-exercise/README.md

 ![er-diagram.png](docs/er-diagram.png)
  - `parent_items` are the parent of `items`.
 Example: t-shirt or pants
  - `items` represent variations of items that we can sell.
 Example: t-shirt in red or blue
- - `purchase_orders` represent the document we use to track variants we are ordering from vendors.
+ - `purchase_orders` represent the document we use to track items we are ordering from vendors.
- - `purchase_order_line_items` represent the line items on a purchase order, and are linked to variants.
+ - `purchase_order_line_items` represent the line items on a purchase order, and are linked to items.

 ### Explorations
 Once the requirements above have been completed, let's spend some time exploring the following: